eqNj/eqN-PD2-Filter/README.md

 Tidied up filter levels on the 'Specialized-LLD' filter and made sure to include all LLD filter features at all levels.
 [1.8.1]

 Introduced the functionality for filter levels to effect drops shown before character level 75.
 [1.8.1]

+Added tags for staves with matching Chance to Cast spells and automod skill roll elements.
+[1.8.1]